Filip-Vacko/Test-project/TESTING.md

 10. **bunyan logger** - You can see this working  with a get request on "/logger" (e.g. http://localhost:3000/logger).
 You should see a hello world message there and also, you should see some logs in your console.

 11. **bunyan-format** - See the previous item.
 This module makes the logs nicely formatted/colored.

+12. **Simple Express middleware** - you can see this in app.js as an "app.use" right above the app.get request on "/today".
+You can see this working  with a get request on "/today" (e.g. http://localhost:3000/today).
+You should see a message logged in the console.